-It was shown that 1 cm2 of human skin generally emits ~85 photones for 1 s.
-The intensity of biophoton emission ranges from 10^{-19} to 10^{-16} W/cm2 (approx. ~1-1000 photons·cm-2·s-1) and depends on a number of conditions as intensity of biochemical processes, metabolism, temperature etc. The result of Ch.
-Drossinakis shows ~900 biophotons from 1 cm2 of the skin for 1 s.
-However, there is no reliable proof that this method has consistent results for medical diagnostics.
+In experiments with bioluminescence was established that $1 \text{ cm}^2$ of human skin generally emits ~85 photones for 1 s.
+The intensity of biophoton emission ranges from $10^{-19}$ to $10^{-16}$ W/cm (approx. ~1-1000 photons cm-2·s-1) and depends on a number of conditions as intensity of biochemical processes, metabolism, temperature etc. In both cases the intensive peaks were observed in diagrams.
+The result of Ch.
+Drossinakis demonstrates ~900 biophotons from 1 cm of the skin for 1 s.
+Bioluminescence may be used in clinical diagnostics.
+However there still has not been reliable proof that this method has consistent results for medical diagnostics.

-Color coronal gas discharge spectral analysis
+Coronal gas discharge spectral analysis in analyzing electromagnetic fields